 Besides major big movie events, there are some mini-major film events as well.
 They are notified below:

 South by Southwest

-Raindance is an independent film festival and film school that operates in major cities including London, Los Angeles, New York, Vancouver, Toronto, Montreal, Budapest, Berlin and Brussels.
+Raindance is an independent film festival and film school that operates in major cities including London, Los Angeles, New York, Vancouver, Toronto, Montreal, Budapest, Berlin, and Brussels.
 Elliot Grove established the festival in 1992.
-In 2013 was listed by Variety as one of the world’s top 50 ‘unmissable film festivals’.
-Raindance showcases feature film as well as short films made by filmmakers from around the world to an audience of film executives and buyers, journalists, film fans and other new filmmakers.
+In 2013 was listed Variety as one of the world’s top 50 ‘unmissable film festivals.
+Raindance showcases feature films as well as short films made by filmmakers from around the world to an audience of film executives and buyers, journalists, film fans, and other new filmmakers.

-The Tribeca Film Festival well known as an annual event organized by Tribeca Enterprises.
-It takes place each spring in New York City, showcasing a diverse selection of film, episodic, talks, music, games, art and immersive programming.
-Robert De Niro, Jane Rosenthal and Craig Hatkoff founded Tribeca in 2001.
+The Tribeca Film Festival is well known as an annual event organized by Tribeca Enterprises.
+It takes place each spring in New York City, showcasing a diverse selection of film, episodic, talks, music, games, art, and immersive programming.
+Robert De Niro, Jane Rosenthal, and Craig Hatkoff founded Tribeca in 2001.
 Each year the festival hosts over 600 screenings with approximately 150,000 attendees and awards independent artists in 23 juried competitive categories.

-Any film festival is one of the significant gatherings for movie industry people as well as general audience also.
-These are the community events where we first see the independent productions, underground productions or soon-to-be big screen hits we know and love.
+Any film festival is one of the significant gatherings for movie industry people as well as the general audience also.
+These are the community events where we first see the independent productions, underground productions, or soon-to-be big-screen hits we know and love.
 I hope you enjoy the content and find it however informative.
-Above all, now you must understand that why film festivals are powerful platforms to show case variety brilliant projects.
-Moreover, with a view to drawing attention of producers, film production houses and studios these events can be ideal places.
+Above all, now you must understand that why film festivals are powerful platforms to showcase a variety of brilliant projects.
+Moreover, with a view to drawing the attention of producers, film production houses, and studios these events can be ideal places.